What is the NDIS?

 What is in this package

 In this What is the NDIS? package you will find a DAISI summary of what the NDIS is and selected resources we have gathered from the NDIS, National Disability Insurance Agency (NDIA) and Social Futures.
-These are:
+The complete resource is available below for free download, followed by the individual resources:

 - NDIS word list (NSW Government)